 There’s a reason Dragunov is one of the most popular characters on the ladder in Tekken 8, and he’s still a menace despite receiving a number of nerfs since T8’s launch.

-Pros to watch: JDCR, Nobi, FearOfSilence, Atif Butt
+- Pros to watch: JDCR, Nobi, FearOfSilence, Atif Butt

 Jin (Easy)

-It’s a bit more standard than his move sets in prior games, but with some Devil Gene stuff sprinkled in to give him some flashy combo enders.
+It’s a bit more standard than his move sets in prior games but with some Devil Gene stuff sprinkled in to give him some flashy combo enders.

 Jin’s been the flavor of the month pro play pick for many, though it’s more because he’s a consistent jack-of-all-trades than because he excels in any one area.
 Regardless, his killer lows and strong mix-up game make him worth tossing up in S.

-Pros to watch: CherryBerryMango, Book
+- Pros to watch: CherryBerryMango, Book

-Nina (Easy)
+Nina (Hard)

 Nina’s got great options across the board.
 She has some of the best hopkicks in the game, great wall carry, some strong Heat mode power buffs with her pistols extending combos, and some decent mix-ups.
 Additionally, she’s one of few characters who can eliminate grey health via some of her chain grabs.

-Pros to watch: Arslan Ash, Jodd, Infested
+- Pros to watch: Arslan Ash, Jodd, Infested

 Shaheen (Hard)

-Pros to watch: Sephiblack, LowHigh, Ahsan, AK
+- Pros to watch: Sephiblack, LowHigh, Ahsan, AK

 Yoshimitsu (Hard)